Agnès Sorel: Children and death

 While pregnant with their fourth child, she journeyed from Chinon in midwinter to join Charles on the campaign of 1450 in Jumièges, wanting to be with him as moral support.
 There, she suddenly became ill, and after giving birth, she and her daughter died on 9 February 1450.
 She was 28 years old.
-While the cause of death was originally thought to be dysentery, French forensic scientist Philippe Charlier suggested in 2005 that Agnès died of mercury poisoning.
-He offered no opinion about whether she was murdered.
+While the cause of death was originally thought to be dysentery, in 2005 French forensic scientist Philippe Charlier stated that Agnès died of mercury poisoning.
+Whether or not the poisoning was deliberate remains unknown.
 Mercury was sometimes used in cosmetic preparations or to treat worms, and such use might have brought about her death.
 She was interred in the Church of St. Ours, in Loches.
 Her heart was buried in the Benedictine Abbey of Jumièges.

 Charles' son, the future Louis XI, had been in open revolt against his father for the previous four years.
 It has been speculated that he had Agnès poisoned in order to remove what he may have considered her undue influence over the king.
-It was also speculated that French financier, noble and minister Jacques Cœur poisoned her, though that theory is widely discredited as having been an attempt to remove Coeur from the French court.
+It was also speculated that French financier, noble, and minister Jacques Cœur poisoned her, though that assertion is widely discredited as having been an attempt to remove Cœur from the French court.

 Her cousin Antoinette de Maignelais took her place as mistress to the king after her death.